Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Operations on K -Theory Spaces

 where the spaces and the maps in the top line are the ones defined in \cite[Sections~4-7]{GraysonExterior} and the bottom line is sequence \eqref{Eq: morphism lambda}.
 If moreover $w\cM_n$, for every $n$, is the category of weak equivalences consisting only of isomorphisms (also denoted $i\cM_n$), then all vertical maps are homotopy equivalences. \end{prop}

-\begin{proof} The diagram is commutative by construction.
-To see this for the right-hand square, we refer the reader to the description of the horizontal maps given in \cite[Lemma~6.3]{GG} and in the proof of \cref{Thm: Homotopy Equivalences}.
+\begin{proof} The commutativity of the left-hand square follows from the explanations in the proof of part (a) in \cref{Thm: Homotopy Equivalences}.
+It follows immediately from the definition of the vertical maps and from the details provided above for the construction of the maps~$|\lambda^k|$ and $|w\lambda^k|$ that the middle square commutes.
+The commutativity of the right-hand square is a consequence of the description of the horizontal maps given in \cite[Lemma~6.3]{GG} and in the proof of part~(b) in \cref{Thm: Homotopy Equivalences}.
 If $w\cM_n = i\cM_n$, the left- and right-hand vertical maps are homotopy equivalences by \cite[Lem\-ma~2.14]{GSVW}.
 By \cref{Thm: Homotopy Equivalences} and the analogous statements in \cite{GraysonExterior}, then also the two middle vertical maps are homotopy equivalences. \end{proof}

 Recall that \cite[Theorem~3.1]{GG} provides a natural isomorphism between the $r^\mathrm{th}$ homotopy group $\pi_r(|g\cM|)$ and Quillen's $K$-group $K_r(\cM)$ for any exact category $\cM$ and $r \ge 0$.
 By passing to homotopy groups in the top row of diagram (\ref{Eq: comparing g and G}), we thus finally obtain the operation